maghje13/first-c-game/README.md

-# first-c-game
+# My first C game
-This is the first game i have made in c.
-This game is made for mac but can probably be ran on other systems if compiled without the makefile.
+This is the first game i have made in C. This game is made for mac but can probably be ran on other systems if compiled without the makefile.

 ## Setup
 Install library